andreytim/jafar/prim/README.md

 During my experiments I try to take maximum from all libraries above.
 All comparisons are implemented in **bm** module and will be visualized soon.

-Sweet tidbit of traditional ArrayList's primitive implementation in Jafar is `JArrayList<Boolean>, which is implemented in bitwise manner and is eight times more effective in the sense of memory than the same in libraries above.
+Sweet tidbit to traditional ArrayList's primitive implementations in Jafar is **JArrayList of Booleans**, which is implemented in bitwise manner and is **eight times more effective in the sense of memory** than the same in libraries above.
 Implementations for other types are quite competitive with corresponding ones from other libraries.

-But the main point and cool part of all this adventure is opportunity to be within the same interface with the Core Java Collections even in the sense of Generics, which is actually the main feature.
+But the main point and cool part of all this adventure is opportunity to stay within the same interface with Core Java Collections even in the sense of Generics, which is actually the main feature.

 Let me explain exactly what I mean here.
 We assume below that you've already got the Jafar library in the dependencies of your project.

+#Usage & Features

 For example you have such code: